November 29, 2016

 All duly noted, but a congratulatory moment is well earned.
 Despite seething public contempt for airlines, and despite the fiscal devastation these companies have been through (at least five bankruptcies during the 2000s), the nation’s mainline carriers have nevertheless maintained an almost perfect safety record.

 This isn’t a minor story.
-On the contrary, it’s one of the most significant and impressive anniversaries in American aviation history.
+On the contrary, it’s one of the most significant and impressive accomplishments in American aviation history.
 Predictably, however, the media is silent.
 Plane crashes, not a lack of them, are usually the juicer news.
 At the five-year mark, the ten-year mark… nowhere along the way has this streak been acknowledged.
 Neither will it be acknowledged, I’m afraid, when the inevitable accident finally comes.
 So, let’s acknowledge it now.

 Postscript: In a sad coincidence, that this article was posted on the same day that a plane crash in Colombia killed 71 people.
 Not every region of the world has been as fortunate as ours, and we are wise not to gloat.
 Condolences to the friends and family of those who died yesterday near Medellin.